cpgoodri/jax_transformations3d/README.md

 # jax_transformations3d
- implementation of transformations.py that is JAX compatible
+ Implementation of transformations.py that is JAX compatible.